eclipse-archived/ceylon-lang.org/blog/2015-11-30-weld-guice.md

 I'm personally ambivalent about the benefits of dependency injection.
 On the one hand, I recognize its usefulness in certain container environments such as Java EE.
-(For the record, I was the author of the CDI 1.0 specification.)
+(For the record, I was the author of the CDI 1.0 specification, with my JCP Expert Group.)
 On the other hand, given the nature of what I've been working on for the last few years, I don't really have a use for it in my own programs.

 But there are plenty of folks out there who swear by dependency injection, and ask me what Ceylon offers in this